ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 responsibilities:

  - **RabbitMQ** for messaging.
 A rabbitMQ consumer will trigger dequeue operations.
  - A time series projection of the queue content will be maintained in Cassandra (see later).
-Time serie avoids the aforementioned tombstone anti-pattern, and no polling is performed on this projection.
+Time series avoid the aforementioned tombstone anti-pattern, and no polling is performed on this projection.
  - **ObjectStorage** (Swift or S3) holds large byte content.
 This avoids overwhelming over softwares.